prr123/excelizeSamples/README.md

 ## testExcel

 Simply copies the example given in the README file.
-The purpose is testint the example to see whether it compiles and executes.
+The purpose is testing the example code to see whether it compiles and executes.

 ## creExcelWkb